tracylv/slideshow/README.md

 	</ul>
 </div>
 ```
-3.you can add more or reduce the slide item through below code.
+3.you can add more or reduce the slide item by controlling below dom's number.
 ```
 <li>
 	<input type="hidden" class="img-src" img-src="imgs/slide5.jpg" />